zackiles/cursor-config/docs/how-cursor-rules-work.md

 When this rule loads, input: "Rule loaded: global.mdc."
 ```

-### Editing Limitations
+### Editing Cursor Rules

-Cursor offers an integrated but buggy UI for editing `.mdc` files, which hasn't been fixed yet.
-Editing these files with external tools like VSCode is recommended.
+Cursor offers an integrated UI for editing `.mdc` files, but they can also be edited in a plain text editor.

-### Why Store Them in `.cursor/rules/`?

-1. They integrate into the codebase.
-2. Files in `.cursor` can be committed to Git repositories.
+### Why Use Both a `.cursor/rules/global` and `.cursor/rules/local` folder?

+1. Separates rules shared across projects from custom project rules
-3. Teams can collaborate using shared rules, ensuring consistency as everyone pulls the same rules.
+2. Teams can collaborate using shared rules, ensuring consistency as everyone pulls the same rules.
+For example the globals folder can be symlinked into the project.

 ---

-## How Do Project Rules Work?

-- Do rules placed in the `.cursor/rules/` directory automatically activate?
-No.
-- Do the same rules apply equally across ask/edit/agent modes?
-No.

----

-### Two Stages of Activation in Cursor
+### Two Stages of Attachment in Cursor

 #### Stage 1: Injection

 Rules are injected into the system prompt context but aren't yet active.
 Whether a rule is injected depends on:

-1. `alwaysApply`: Injects the rule into the context unconditionally but does not control activation.
+1. `alwaysApply`: Injects the rule into the context unconditionally but does not control Attachment.
 2. `globs`: Matches files based on patterns (e.g., filenames, extensions).
 If matched, the rule is injected into the context.
-Again, this does not control activation.
+Again, this does not control Attachment.

-#### Stage 2: Activation
+#### Stage 2: Attachment

 Whether a rule takes effect depends on its `description` field and rule type.